Magnetization Step in Spatially Distorted Heisenberg Kagome Antiferromagnets

 Our model Hamiltonian is defined in the form

-where $\bm{S}_{i}$ denotes the Heisenberg classical spin, $h$ denotes an external magnetic field, and $\left<i,j\right>_{1}$ and $\left<i,j\right>_{2}$ denote nearest-neighbor sites on AB/AC chains and BC chains respectively.
-In the {\kagome} lattice, unit cell contains three sites A, B and C, as shown in Fig.~\ref{fig:1}.
-The spatial anisotropy induces different antiferromagnetic coupling on each triangle: two $J_1$ bonds and one $J_2$ bond.
+where $\bm{S}_{i}$ denotes the Heisenberg classical spin, $h$ denotes the external magnetic field, and $\left<i,j\right>_{1}$ and $\left<i,j\right>_{2}$ denote nearest-neighbor sites on AB/AC chains and BC chains, respectively.
+In the kagom\'{e} lattice, the unit cell contains three sites A, B, and C, as shown in Fig.~\ref{fig:1}.
+The spatial anisotropy induces different antiferromagnetic couplings on each triangle: two $J_1$ bonds and one $J_2$ bond.
 For simplicity, we set $J_{1}=1$ and $J_{2}=\alpha J_{1}$.
 We simplify the Hamiltonian as

 The summations are taken over upward and downward triangles.
 The lattice has no distortion when $\alpha=1$.
 There are two simple limits for this model.
 For $\alpha\rightarrow0$, the lattice becomes a decorated square lattice, with additional sites at the midpoints of square lattice edges.
 In this limit, the ground state is ferrimagnetic.
-While for $\alpha\rightarrow\infty$, the lattice becomes isolated antiferromagnetic chains and free spins, which is equivalent to the one-dimensional lattice.
-In volborthite, we infer that $\alpha$ is larger than unity from comparison of bond lengths.
+For $\alpha\rightarrow\infty$, the lattice becomes isolated antiferromagnetic chains and free spins, and is equivalent to the one-dimensional lattice.
+In volborthite, we infer that $\alpha$ is larger than unity from a comparison of bond lengths.
 The magnitude of the anisotropy is estimated to be less than $20\%$ from theoretical analysis~\cite{arXiv:0707.4264}.
-We consider both kinds of anisotropy, especially $\alpha=1.05$ and $\alpha=0.95$, but perform detailed analyses on the $\alpha=1.05$ case.
+We consider both kinds of anisotropy, especially $\alpha=1.05$ and $\alpha=0.95$, but perform detailed analyses of the $\alpha=1.05$ case.

 We clarify thermodynamic properties of this model by using MC simulations.
-The Metropolis algorithm has been employed.
+The Metropolis algorithm is employed.
 We start the simulations from random initial states.
 Spins are updated in the sequential order on the lattice.
-We also perform one over-relaxation update per one MC step to accelerate efficient sampling~\cite{PhysRevD.36.515}.
-At every temperature and field, $5\times 10^4$ MC steps were taken for equilibration.
-These are followed by measurements done during more than $5\times 10^5$ MC steps.
-Finally, the results have been averaged over more than 8 independent runs to estimate statistical errors.
-At low temperatures $T\le 0.01$, we use exchange MC algorithm~\cite{JPSJ.65.1604}.
-Simulations were done for the system size up to $L=72$ ($N=15552$) under the periodic boundary conditions.
+We also perform one over-relaxation update per MC step to accelerate efficient sampling~\cite{PhysRevD.36.515}.
+At every temperature and field, $5\times 10^4$ MC steps are taken for equilibration.
+These are followed by measurements conducted for more than $5\times 10^5$ MC steps.
+Finally, the results are averaged over more than 8 independent runs to estimate statistical errors.
+At low temperatures $T\le 0.01$, we use the exchange MC algorithm~\cite{JPSJ.65.1604}.
+Simulations are conducted for system sizes up to $L=72$ ($N=15552$) under the periodic boundary conditions.
 We set the Boltzmann constant $k_{\mathrm{B}}=1$.